 1. According to WV Code Section 29-21-15 (b), the board of directors shall have at least four meetings a year.
-Due to the large distance some of the board members must travel to attend the meetings, and the busy schedules of the attorneys on the board, the Corporation only held one meeting during the audit period.
+Due to the busy schedules of the attorneys on the board, the Corporation only held three meetings during the audit period.

-We recommend the Board of Directors establish a regular meeting schedule that includes at least four meetings annually and two alternate dates in order to comply with the West Virginia Code.
+We recommend that the Board of Directors establish a regular meeting schedule that includes at least four meetings annually and two alternate dates in order to comply with the West Virginia Code.
 If a scheduled meeting cannot be conducted due to lack of a quorum, a replacement meeting should be scheduled.
 In addition, the minutes from these meetings should be prepared in a timely manner to ensure that documentation is maintained for all meetings held.